1860 United States census

 By the time the 1860 census returns were ready for tabulation, the nation was sinking into the American Civil War.
-As a result, Census Superintendent Joseph C. G. Kennedy and his staff produced only an abbreviated set of public reports, without graphic or cartographic representations.
+As a result, census superintendent Joseph C. G. Kennedy and his staff produced only an abbreviated set of public reports, without graphic or cartographic representations.
 The statistics did allow the census staff to produce a cartographic display, including preparing maps of Southern states, for Union field commanders.
 These maps displayed militarily vital topics, including the white population, slave population, predominant agricultural products (by county), and rail and post road transportation routes.

-This census saw Philadelphia regain its position as a second-most populous American city, which it had lost to Baltimore in 1820, due to the Act of Consolidation, 1854 merging many smaller surrounding townships, such as Spring Garden, Northern Liberties, and Kensington, into the main city of Philadelphia.
-Philadelphia would lose the second-most populous American city position to Chicago in 1890.
+This census saw Philadelphia regain its position as the second-most-populous American city (which it had lost to Baltimore in 1820), due to the Act of Consolidation, 1854, merging many smaller surrounding townships, such as Spring Garden, Northern Liberties, and Kensington, into the main city of Philadelphia.
+Philadelphia would lose its position as the second-most-populous American city to Chicago in 1890.